Bill Fagerbakke: Career

-Fagerbakke has appeared on television in roles such as assistant coach "Dauber" Dybinski on Coach, and in movies, including Funny Farm.
+Fagerbakke has appeared on television in roles such as assistant coach "Dauber" Dybinski on Coach, and in films, including Funny Farm.
 He had a role as the mentally disabled Tom Cullen in the 1994 mini-series Stephen King's The Stand.
+From 1996 to 1999 he played Alan Parish in the Jumanji TV series.
 In 1999, he had a role in HBO's original series Oz as Officer Karl Metzger.
-Since 1999, he has provided the voice of Patrick Star for the Nicktoon SpongeBob SquarePants.

 His character on Coach was based on a former assistant coach at Idaho, a graduate assistant nicknamed "Tuna."

+He has appeared in numerous live action and animated films.
+With his first appearance coming in Perfect Strangers in 1984.
+He has since appeared in films such as Loose Cannons, Halloween II, Rosewood Lane and Baby Makers.

+He has lent his voice to animated shows such as Family Guy, American Dad, The Grim Adventures of Billy & Mandy, Batman: The Brave and the Bold, Kim Possible, Duck Tales and Young Justice.
+While having main roles on shows such as Transformers: Animated, Lloyd in Space and Gargoyles.

 In 2007, he made a cameo appearance on the show Heroes as Steve Gustavson in the episodes "Run" and "Unexpected."
 In 2009, he had a role in the film Jennifer's Body.
 He also played the role of Marvin Eriksen Sr. in the CBS sitcom How I Met Your Mother.
 In 2012, he made a cameo appearance in the TV show Weeds.

+Since 2021, Fagerbakke has been the lead role in the SpongeBob SquarePants spinoff The Patrick Star Show.

-In 2022, Fagerbakke guest-starred in season 5 of Dynasty portraying Peter De Vilbes while his daughter Carson portrays Peter's daughter Patty.
+In 2022, Fagerbakke guest-starred in the fifth season of Dynasty as Peter de Viblis.
+His daughter Carson portrays Peter's daughter Patty.